Residence permit for foster child

 Extend residence permit

 Will your foster child’s residence permit expire soon?
-Then you can extend the residence permit.
+Then you can apply for regular residence temporary permit extension.

 Apply for a different residence permit